-- Decide and select from the dropdown menu which one of the following two Date Types best describes the work: - Production Date- when the recording was produced - Publication Date- when the recording was broadcast, distributed or first made public - 2.
+- 1. Decide and select from the dropdown menu which one of the following two Date Types best describes the work: - Production Date- when the recording was produced - · Publication Date- when the recording was broadcast, distributed or first made public - · Performance Date- when the reading/event was performed - 2.
 The Date Field is required: this means that the elements of this field cannot be left empty some value must be entered.
 Leave blank if the date cannot be determined. - 3.
 Enter as outlined below according to the prescribed syntax and punctuation.
 It is very important that all date entries use this specific syntax: